 5.1.1 Birds must be allowed to moult naturally.
 Forced moulting is prohibited.

-If the farm is not compliant with AWA meat chicken standards, only under exceptional circumstances may a farmer seek permission from the AWA programme to end the life of a flock prior two laying cycles.
+If the farm is not compliant with AWA meat turkey standards, only under exceptional circumstances may a farmer seek permission from AGW to end the life of a flock prior two laying cycles.

 5.2 Provision for Hatching